 Consider the failure of planning to communicate well with materials management about what spares are needed at what demand rate and in what quantities will result in a store room that can’t supply parts in a timely manner.
 That will lead to maintainers buying parts with rush orders (and high costs) and keeping “an extra – just in case” somewhere convenient (but easily forgotten).
 You’ll end up with a huge stock of parts that is uncontrolled, expensive and often difficult to find when really needed (after all it was hidden initially).
 The trust between maintenance and stores drops and the “shadow inventory” and its procurement channels (p-cards, rush orders, handshake deals with suppliers) grows.
 My colleagues and I have seen millions of dollars stashed away, off the books and not well managed, while costs are high and service levels are low.
 It comes from a single flaw in the process design and the lack of discipline to resolve it properly.

 Likewise, ineffective proactive maintenance programs can suffer from poor work identification, no consideration of reliability in making decisions, poor scheduling and compliance, etc. You may even have problems with operators who are operating equipment outside of the envelope in which it is intended to operate, leading to premature failures.
 There are many potential causes to be explored and possibly corrected.

-Recognize that if you’ve got an uptime maintenance regime that is failing to deliver reliability, higher than desired maintenance costs per unit of output, poor compliance to its own schedules or a lack of schedules, then you’ve got more than quick fix on your hands.
-There simply are no quick fixes and no one solution is likely to get you what you want.
-You will almost always need to look at an array of activities that must be executed together or in some sequence to get you there.
+Recognize that if you’ve got a maintenance regime that is failing to deliver reliability, has high maintenance costs, poor compliance to its own schedules or a lack of schedules, then you’ve got more than quick fix on your hands.
+Keep in mind too that whatever mindset got you into that mess, will not get you out of it.